Table of Contents

 - Peripheral foil stamping, where foil heat transfers are applied to the outer perimeter – across the entire circumference – of the product.

 Various finishes, such as glossy, matte, metallic, holographic sparkles and wood grains are available.

-Types of Foil Used
+Types of Foils Used

-- Metallic foil, which offers an attractive patina across colors like silver, gold, blue, copper, red and green.
+Metallic foil, which offers an attractive patina across colors like silver, gold, blue, copper, red, and green.

-- Matte pigment foil, which has a muted appearance but an intense depth of color.
+Matte pigment foil, which has a muted appearance but an intense depth of color.

-- Gloss pigment foil, which combined high gloss with a non-metallic finish across a variety of colors.
+Gloss pigment foil, which combined high gloss with a non-metallic finish across a variety of colors.

-- Holographic foil, which transfers hologram images for a futuristic, eye-catching look.
+Holographic foil, which transfers hologram images for a futuristic, eye-catching look.

-- Special effects foil, which can be used to create a range of textures, including mimicking the appearance of leather, pearl or marble.
+Special effects foil, which can be used to create a range of textures, including mimicking the appearance of leather, pearl, or marble.

 The foiling die on which your design is etched is heated and stamped with high pressure to bond a thin layer of foil to the substrate.

-Though it is an expensive purchase, it offers repeated used, and is therefore worth the initial investment.
+Though it is an expensive purchase, it offers multiple uses and is therefore worth the initial investment.

 The Benefits of Foil Stamping

 As foil stamping doesn’t use ink, the foil color is not impacted by the color of the substrate upon which the design is applied.

 The striking effect possible with this technique also makes it a good solution to stand out from the sea of competitor products.